 He was a person of absolute integrity.
 No one was going to dissuade him from being who he was.

 This is the Jesus I know and love: The one who has the strength to love, no matter what.
-He’s my Lord, my Savior, my mentor, if you will.
-I would like very much to be like that.
+He’s my Lord, my Savior–my mentor, if you will.
+I would like very much to be like Him–if he would grant me that grace.
 How ’bout you?

 And here are today’s Mass readings if you would like to reflect on them.
 Click here.